Be Ready to Deal with These 7 Party Guests

 No matter how hard you’ve planned to make sure that everything goes well, there’s always a possibility that something can go askew.
 The fixer-upper is an opportunist who’s on the prowl—just waiting for something to go wrong.
 These guests are well-intentioned folk, but sometimes they may end up stepping over the line and start fixing things that aren’t broken.

 It may be hard for them to stop playing master-carpenter or messing around with the table arrangements to suit their tastes.
-Just remember to be friendly but firm, and gently nudge them towards the dance floor conga-line—distraction is the best medicine.
+Just remember to be friendly but firm and gently nudge them towards the dance floor and distract them with the rowdy conga-line.

 2. The networker

 This guest doesn’t waste any time.
 You can recognize them by the way they start handing out business cards before they even take off their coat.
 This person has the flashiest smile and the sharpest suit.
 They come to the party with one objective and one objective only—to get their name out there.
 Whether they are trying to swing a new job or promote their new start-up, they seem to be everywhere all at once.
-Twisting any light-hearted conversation into an advertisement about how great and competent they are.
+Expect them to twist all light-hearted conversation into advertisements about how great and competent they are.

 The networker won’t just be a nuisance to the guests.
 As a working professional, they will undoubtedly try their hand at chatting you up.
 As with the majority of the guests on this list, be polite, but deftly pull yourself away.
 If they are being particularly clingy, excuse yourself to the back room and manage the behind-the-scenes action for a while.
 They’ll get the hint, hopefully.